Language

 SELECT

--- Calculate the square root of the order count (SQRT).
+Calculate the square root of each store's sales amount (SQRT).

 SELECT